dsgautam/sms_spam_detector/README.md

 # Results:
 After executing the Gradio application, the testings results correctly predicted whether the input text is a "spam" or "not spam"

+Live URL generated using Google Colab is https://3bc20353542b211f2d.gradio.live/

+This share link expires in 72 hours.